CLASSIFICATION NO. 518

 Working knowledge of: Effective methods of medical and criminal investigation; state statutes regulating death investigations; medical and anatomical terminology; basic rules of legal evidence; recordkeeping and reporting techniques.

-Skill to: Determine and obtain evidence required in order to enforce the, medical investigation law; obtain information from lay and expert witnesses concerning matters of an intimate nature and serious consequence; communicate effectively, both orally and in writing; establish and maintain effective working relationships with medical, law enforcement, and County personnel and the public; prepare clear and concise reports.
+Skill to: Determine and obtain evidence required in order to enforce the, medical investigation law; obtain information from lay and expert witnesses concerning matters of an intimate nature and serious consequence; prioritize multiple, critical tasks occurring simultaneously; effectively use independent judgment in conditions of competing priorities; communicate effectively, both orally and in writing; establish and maintain effective working relationships with medical, law enforcement, and County personnel and the public; prepare clear and concise reports.

-Must be willing to work scheduled 24-hour work/on-call shifts.
+Must be willing to work scheduled 24-hour work/standby shifts.
 Requires on-call availability beyond assigned shifts.

 Must successfully pass an extensive background investigation including national fingerprint records check.